MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/NoSQL.md

  <b> Securing storage accounts </b>
 <ul>
  <li><b> Management security</b> </li> <p> Represents who can create a storage account, who can delete tables, blobs or queues within the storage.
 That is operations that affect the storage account itself. <b> RBAC (roled base access control) </b> roles for storage (owner role, contributor role, reader) </p>
  <li><b> Data access secuirty </b> </li> <p> Represents who can access the blob data, or who can update the data.
 Access to storage account data is blocked by default.
-You have two main method to grant access, storage account keys (grants complete access) and <b> shared access signature (SAS) </b>, which gives the permission required for a <b> limited amount of time </b>.
+You have two main method to grant access, <b>storage account keys</b> (grants complete access) and <b> shared access signature (SAS)</b>, which gives the permission required for a <b>limited amount of time</b>.
 You can even limit by IP, so if you receive an correct request from wrong IP address, the request will be denied.
 You can also enforce HTTPS.</p>
   <li><b> Encryption for data in transit </b> </li>
  <p> You can use both HTTP and HTTPS when calling the REST APIs or accessing objects in storage.
 It's recommended to always use HTTPS.
  <li><b> Encryption for data at rest </b> </li>